Lithium-titanate battery: Toshiba

 In 2007, Toshiba released a lithium-titanate battery, dubbed "Super Charge Ion Battery" (SCiB).
 The battery is designed to offer 90% charge capacity in ten minutes.

 SCiB batteries are used in the Schwinn Tailwind electric bike.
 Toshiba has also demonstrated its use as a prototype laptop battery.
 Toshiba SCiB batteries are used in a Japan-only version of Mitsubishi's i-MiEV and Minicab MiEV electric vehicles, and Honda uses them in its EV-neo electric bike and Fit EV, which came to market in the summer of 2012.
 JR Central's N700S Shinkansen uses SCiB batteries to operate at low speed in the event of a disruption to overhead power.

-The Toshiba lithium-titanate battery is low voltage (2.3 nominal voltage), with low energy density (between the lead-acid and lithium ion phosphate), but has extreme longevity, charge/discharge capabilities and a wide range operating temperatures.
+The Toshiba lithium-titanate battery has a nominal voltage of 2.3 V and relatively low energy density, but offers a long cycle life, high charge and discharge rates, and a wide operating-temperature range.

-In 2024, Toshiba specified an expected life of 45,000 cycles at 10C for its "high power" 2.9 Ah SCiB cell, and 20,000 cycles at 3C for its "high energy" 23 Ah cell.
-At some loss in expected cycle life, these cells can be charged extremely rapidly from 0% to 80% of capacity: in 1 minute (i.e. at 48C) for the 2.9 Ah cell, and in 6 minutes (i.e. at 8C) for the 23 Ah cell.
+In 2024, Toshiba specified an expected life of 45,000 cycles at 10 °C for its "high power" 2.9 Ah SCiB cell, and 20,000 cycles at 3 °C for its "high energy" 23 Ah cell.
+At some loss in expected cycle life, these cells can be charged extremely rapidly from 0% to 80% of capacity: in 1 minute (i.e. at 48 °C) for the 2.9 Ah cell, and in 6 minutes (i.e. at 8 °C) for the 23 Ah cell.
 In April 2024, four Siemens Mireo Plus B battery-electric trains were placed into service, powered by Toshiba LTO cells with an expected service life of 15 years.